CS-DS-125/125book/py4e_rst/08-lists.rst

 .. index:: zero, index starting at

 You can think of a list as a relationship between indices and elements.
-This relationship is called a *mapping*; each index “maps to” one of the elements.
+This relationship is called a *mapping*; each index "maps to" one of the elements.